silent-mobius/IaC/Puppet/material.md

 * Puppet Enterprise compile masters run similar to open source Puppet, but also contain a file sync server that receives updated Puppet Code from Code Manager

 Now, this might seem like a lot of data at once — because it very much is.
 However, we'll get more in-depth with each of these tools as we move on through the course, starting in the next lesson by discussing catalog compilation.

+---

+# The Lifecycle of a Puppet Run

+At a high level, we understand that Puppet's resource abstraction layer takes our code and translates it so the agent can configure itself, but how does a Puppet run actually work?

+When a Puppet agent queries a master with a puppet agent -t, it begins a catalog compilation process.
+First, the agent initiates a handshake wherein certification information is shared.
+Assuming the connection to the master is successful, the master then creates a node object — a combination of information about a node, such as environment, parameters, and classes.
+Once created, the node object is sent to the agent node.

+The agent then makes any changes to the system it needs to enforce this node object, such as switching environments.
+Oftentimes this object is blank, and the node is configured based on its own parameters.

+With the configuration finished, the agent requests a catalog from the master and sends along all facts recorded by **Facter** for the master to use.
+The master then evaluates the main manifest, which is a mapping of modules — or end-state configurations — to nodes.
+Once it matches the agent to a set of modules, the master evaluates any variables and data in those modules using facts about the agent and adds them to the catalog.
+Any modules referenced by other modules but not in the main manifest are also evaluated and added to the catalog.

+The catalog is then sent to the agent, which performs any changes described in the modules.
+If enabled, the agent will send a report to Puppet when finished.

+## Wrap Up

+We went through all the steps that occur during a Puppet run, including:

+* The agent and master complete a handshake and create a connection
+* The agent provides the master with facts about its system from Factor
+* The master provides the agent with a node object, which it uses to update parameters such as environment, if needed
+* The master provides the agent with a compiled catalog
+* The agent applies the catalog and returns a report (if reporting is enabled)

+And now that we know what Puppet's doing under the hood, we can start to get hands on and set up our environment.

+---